 Dealing with banks sucks, and I have found that using a broker has saved me so much time, money and stress.
-A finance broker is an independent third party which helps connect you to lending products suitable for your personal circumstances, and can usually get you a much better (and quicker) deal than trying to go directly through the banks yourself.
-But its not all sunshine and happiness, there are some things you should know before using one.
+A finance broker is an independent third party that helps connect you to lending products suitable for your personal circumstances, and can usually get you a much better (and quicker) deal than trying to go directly through the banks yourself.
+But it’s not all sunshine and happiness, there are some things you should know before using one1.

-A mortgage Broker is a third party who will negotiate on your behalf to banks or other lenders to secure finance for your property construction, development or purchase.
-They have access to a much wider range of lending products that retail consumers (mortgagee’s) can get, which means you usually get a better deal in a quicker time-frame than if you tried to negotiate with the banks directly yourself.
+Finance and mortgage broking services are third parties who will negotiate on your behalf to banks or other lenders to secure finance for your property construction, development or property purchase.
+They have access to a much wider range of lending products that retail consumers (mortgagees) can get, which means you usually get a better deal in a quicker time-frame than if you tried to negotiate with the banks directly yourself.

-Mortgage brokers are licenced financial service providers in Australia.
-To make sure your mortgage broker is licenced, check out the Australian Securities and Investment Councils register to ensure they have the appropriate licence as a Credit Registered Person, Representative or Licensee
+Mortgage brokers are licensed financial service providers in Australia.
+To make sure your mortgage broker is licensed, check out the Australian Securities and Investment Councils register2 to ensure they have the appropriate Australian credit licence as a Credit Registered Person, Representative or Licensee.

 A good mortgage broker will sit down with you to discuss your options, explaining and understanding;